Chriscbr/search-reminders/README.md

 - [Low]: If you open the popup too soon after opening a new page, an error will occur, since `get_metadata.js` will not have started executing yet.
 Possible workarounds: ???
+- [Med]: Hide reminder list on Google search results page if you are not on the first page of results

 ## Project structure